wjglerum/quarkus-ai-agent-workshop/step-03-authentication/README.md

 @OnOpen
 public String onOpen() {
-    return "Hi " + identity.getPrincipal().getName() + "Welcome to your personal Quarkus chat bot.
+    return "Hi " + identity.getPrincipal().getName() + "!
+Welcome to your personal Quarkus chat bot.
 What can I do for you?";
 }
 ```